 Note: The combined limit between a Health Care FSA and a Health Reimbursement Account (HRA) is $5,000.
 You cannot have more than $5,000 between these two accounts.

-If you have excess Flex Credits available, changes to your Dependent Care FSA may affect your Health Reimbursement Account and/or Health Saving Account.
+If you have excess Flex Credits available, changes to your Dependent Care FSA may affect your Health Reimbursement Account and/or Health Savings Account.
 The Flex Credits are reallocated to adjust for the Dependent Care FSA change.
-For more information, please refer to the Benefits Guide beginning on pg.
-9.
+For more information, please refer to the Benefits Guide beginning on page 9.

 - If you currently have a Health Reimbursement Account (HRA), a request to start or increase a Dependent Care FSA will result in your HRA reducing or terminating.
 If your HRA terminates, you will only be eligible to request reimbursements for expenses incurred while the account was active.

-To check your Spending Account balance(s), please log in to your account with ASI Flex.
+To check your Spending Account balance(s), and make claims please log in to your account with ASIFlex.

 Main Menu> Self Service > Benefits > Life Event > I want to change my HSA contribution

 An HRA is only funded with excess Flex Credits and may change based on your elections during Open Enrollment or a Qualifying Life Event.
-Qualifying Life Events often effect your flex credit amount and allocations and may result in the creation of a new HRA or termination of an existing HRA.
-It is important to review your Benefit Summary after completing a Qualifying Life Event to review your reimbursement accounts if you had or newly have excess flex credits.
+Qualifying Life Events often affect your Flex Credit amount and allocations and may result in the creation of a new HRA or termination of an existing HRA.
+It is important to review your Benefit Summary after completing a Qualifying Life Event to review your reimbursement accounts if you had or newly have excess Flex Credits.